Story Title: A Tale of Snowdrops

 …Unless they stayed and starved to death, his conscious said.
 The voice in his head was his uncle's.
 Mothers and then their children would go first.

 Touya purged the dark thoughts out of his mind.
 He knew how wrong this was.
 There wasn't any need for his conscious to remind him of that.
 Touya hated having to do this, but at least he wasn't needing to kill anyone.

 …Yet, his conscious added grimly and, being in his uncle's voice, sounded almost expectantly.
 Touya really did not need that thought running in his head right now.

 Having serious doubts, Touya had to reenlist himself to carrying through his plans.
 There was no enjoyment abound in what he was about to do—he simply had to do this, not just for his tribe, but for himself.

 I will be free of my parents' dishonor, he told himself.

 I will be free.

 Jin held back his enthusiasm well, being Jin was Jin and that he never held back anything before.
 Not to say he was having an easy go of it.
 It was hard.
 Having to stay quiet, no letting a single snicker out, gliding as soft as possible and keeping far behind the Winter boy, Jin didn't know if he could carry on with it.
 It killed him to not fly up, grab the boy, and give him a hearty Spring Tribe welcome.

-A wee trick be a welcome of sorts too, and just as good, Jin supposed.
-And more me, anyhoo.
+A wee trick be a welcome of sorts too, an' just as good, he supposed.
+An' more me, anyhoo.